A Skylit Drive: Musical style

-While the band's debut EP involved predominantly screaming vocals, this was changed during the recording of the Wires album when Jagmin became the lead vocalist.
-The band were "happy with the vocal style we've chosen [as] the popularity of Wires along with it [...] gives us a good enough thumbs up that the singing/screaming ratio we've stuck to is what works for us".
+While the band's debut EP involved predominantly screamed vocals, this was changed during the recording of the Wires album when Jagmin became the lead vocalist.
+The band were "happy with the vocal style we've chosen [as] the popularity of Wires along with it ... gives us a good enough thumbs up that the singing/screaming ratio we've stuck to is what works for us".